-My name is Daniel Gray and I’m a Product Support Engineer.
+My name is Jennifer Gray and I’m a Product Support Engineer.
 I work in SAP’s Vancouver office and I support the growing database technology known as HANA.

 The goal of this blog is to provide an overview of various SSL configurations in HANA.
 There are already a number of guides that detail how to configure SSL on HANA; I hope these posts will help you understand why each step is necessary.
 This is a series I will be adding to in the future; I’m currently planning on covering single and multi-node HANA systems with and without certificate authorities, and internal communication in multi-node systems.